ArunDitha

 Biography

-ArunDitha is a Eurasian-South Asian poet and performing artist whose work animates poetry through text, sound and movement.
+ArunDitha is a Eurasian-South Asian poet and performing artist whose work brings poetry to life through text, sound, and movement.
 Her practice explores poetry as a mechanism for reworlding—where dance, voice, and ritual converge to birth new realities.
-She has performed internationally at venues like TEDx Singapore, Wonderfruit, and The Watermill Center, and published multiple poetry collections, including rib/cage.
+She has performed internationally at venues like TEDx Singapore, Wonderfruit, and The Watermill Center, and has published multiple poetry collections, including rib/cage.
 She also collaborates musically as lead vocalist in experimental projects Mantravine and Polymorphism.See their work at the Festival

 Biography

-Teo Hui Min is Curator at National Gallery Singapore, where she contributes to the curation of Singapore Stories (2014–ongoing) and Beyond Declarations and Dreams (2015–ongoing), long-term exhibitions of Singapore and Southeast Asian art from the 19th century to the present.
-Her area of research covers visual art practice in Singapore (1950s-1980s).
-Other exhibitions she has co-curated include City of Others: Asian Artists in Paris, 1920s-1930s (2025), and Tropical: Stories from Southeast Asia and Latin America (2023).
+Teo Hui Min is a curator at National Gallery Singapore, where she contributes to the curation of Singapore Stories: Pathways and Detours in Art (2014–ongoing) and Between Declarations and Dreams: Art of Southeast Asia since the 19th Century (2015–ongoing), long-term exhibitions of Singaporean and Southeast Asian art from the 19th century to the present.
+Her research focuses on visual art practice in Singapore from the 1950s to the 1980s.
+Other exhibitions she has co-curated include City of Others: Asian Artists in Paris, 1920s–1930s (2025) and Tropical: Stories from Southeast Asia and Latin America (2023).
 Teo holds an MA in Art History from University College London.See their work at the Festival

 This website uses cookies to ensure you get the best experience.
 View our privacy policy